gheenc/Computational-Methods/pset0/README.md

 ```

 ![graph of age distributions](images/age_counts.png)
 For the histogram of age, I chose to use bin size of 10.
-With a smaller bin width, you could loose some of the true distribution of the data because it becomes very minute but a larger bin width, some of the distribution gets lost.
-With too many bins (like bins=100), the graph can become seem to focus in on individual data points rather than visualizing the data as groups.
-With too few bins (like bins = 3), you lose the trends you are able to visualize through creating a graph.
-I also changed the color to black to be easier to visualize.
+With a smaller bin width, you could loose some of the true distribution of the data because it becomes very minute but with a larger bin width, some of the distribution gets lost.
+With too many bins (like bins=100), the graph can become seem too focused on individual data points rather than visualizing the data as groups.
+With too few bins (like bins = 3), you lose the trends you are able to visualize from creating a graph.
+I also changed the color to black for visuality purposes.
 There is a potential outlier in the 90-100 bucket.
 The majority of data points are pretty uniformly distributed in the 10-60 age range.